Charu-Agarwal-01/Harnessing-U-Net-and-Transfer-Learning-for-Satellite-Image-Segmentation/README.md

 # Harnessing-U-Net-and-Transfer-Learning-for-Satellite-Image-Segmentation
 This project focuses on semantic segmentation of high-resolution satellite images using deep learning.
-We implement both U-Net and VGG19-based U-Net architectures to accurately extract land cover features from aerial imagery.
-The pipeline includes data preprocessing, patch generation, augmentation, model training, and result visualization.
+We implement both U-Net and VGG19-U-Net architectures to accurately extract land cover features from aerial imagery.
+The pipeline includes data preprocessing, patch generation, image augmentation, model training, and result visualization.